GLOBAL SELLING BLOG

 The payee is the designated recipient of the payment mentioned in the bill.
 It can be the drawer themselves or a third party entitled to receive the funds.

-Format of a bill of exchange
+Contents of a bill of exchange

 • Name of the recipient

-• Signature of the person who makes the bill
+• Signature of the drawer5

 Advantages of a bill of exchange